GLOBAL MARKETS-Asia stocks edge higher after vaccine hopes push Wall Street to record highs | Business

 GLOBAL MARKETS-Asia stocks edge higher after vaccine hopes push Wall Street to record highs

-The positive news helped the risk friendly Australian dollar , which rose to a one week high against the dollar, but rising case numbers in the United States meant the dollar was broadly flat against the safe haven yen.
-U.S. Treasury yields rose on Monday and the yield curve steepened in the wake of the vaccine developments.
-The yield on Benchmark 10-year notes was last at 0.9012%, from 0.893% late on Friday.
+U.S. Treasury yields rose on Monday and into Tuesday and the yield curve steepened in the wake of the vaccine developments.
+The yield on Benchmark 10-year notes was last at 0.9127%, from 0.893% late on Friday.

 - READ MORE ON: